samakintayo/zero_day/0x00-shell_basics/README.md

 Script that ist all file even the one with name beginning with a period characted, which are normally  hidden) in the current directory and the /boot directory (in this order) in long format
 Script that print the type of file name iamafile create symbolic link to bin/ls
+Script that copy all the html files from the current working directory